Tue, 20 Jan

 We discuss the insights that archaeological finds can provide into earlier ways of life.
 The focus is on the clothing of that time, and in particular trousers.

-Lecture in German / English language.
+Lecture in German language

 To participate in the event, all guests need a valid museum ticket.